 The Chair said that the previous Council was criticised for not agreeing a collegiate approach to the budget setting and financial processes.
-Over the past few months, elected members, have all been involved in budget discussions both collegiately and through individual political parties.
-Today there are a number of amendments to the budget which she hoped showed that all parties have been well informed and involved in the process to enable meaningful contributions and hoped that this approach will continue in 2024-25 when difficult budget decisions will be faced.
+Over the past few months, elected members, had all been involved in budget discussions both collegiately and through individual political parties.
+Today there were a number of amendments to the budget which she hoped showed that all parties had been well informed and involved in the process to enable meaningful contributions and hoped that this approach would continue in 2024-25 when difficult budget decisions would be faced.